 Where to Eat in Maui

 I will start off by saying that Maui is a very expensive place to eat.
-And if you plan to do a lot of hiking, visiting waterfalls, snorkeling, or just adverture stuff… you are probably better off bringing a portable cooler and stocking up at the local Wal-mart.
+And if you plan to do a lot of hiking, visiting waterfalls, snorkeling, or just adventure stuff… you are probably better off bringing a portable cooler and stocking up at the local Wal-mart.

 When driving the north shore and around the Nakelele Blowhole, there just isn’t any place to stop and grab food.
-So bringing a ton of water and a few sandwhiches is your best bet.
+So bringing a ton of water and a few sandwiches is your best bet.

 But because I am a food lover, I planned a few places around all of our adventures, so we could taste as much local food in Maui as we could.